-- Each Named Executive Officer (other than Mr. Comerford) or his heirs, estate, personal to the sum of (i) the Named Executive Officer's earned but unpaid base salary through the not reimbursed as of the termination date; and (iii) a bonus for the fiscal year in which the termination date occurs in an amount equal to his target bonus for such fiscal year pro-rated based upon the number of days he worked in the fiscal year in which the termination date occurs. - Mr. Comerford or his heirs, estate, personal representative or legal guardian, as appropriate, is entitled to receive a lump sum payment equal to the sum of (i) his earned but unpaid base salary through the termination date; (ii) any bonus earned prior to the termination date that remains unpaid on the termination date, and (iii) any reimbursable expenses incurred by Mr. Comerford and not reimbursed as of the termination date. - All unvested stock options held by the Named Executive Officer will vest immediately and all options will remain exercisable for six months from the termination date, but in no event later than the expiration date of such stock options as specified in the applicable option agreement. - All restrictions on transfer of any shares of restricted stock granted more than one year prior to the termination date and held by the Named Executive Officer on the termination date will employed by the Company between the grant date and the termination date.
+- Each Named Executive Officer (other than Mr. Comerford) or his heirs, estate, personal representative or legal guardian, as appropriate, is entitled to receive a lump sum payment equal to the sum of (i) the Named Executive Officer's earned but unpaid base salary and bonus through the termination date; (ii) any reimbursable expenses incurred by the Named Executive Officer and not reimbursed as of the termination date; and (iii) a bonus for the fiscal year in which the termination date occurs in an amount equal to his target bonus for such fiscal year pro-rated based upon the number of days he worked in the fiscal year in which the termination date occurs. - Mr. Comerford or his heirs, estate, personal representative or legal guardian, as appropriate, is entitled to receive a lump sum payment equal to the sum of (i) his earned but unpaid base salary through the termination date; (ii) any bonus earned prior to the termination date that remains unpaid on the termination date; and (iii) any reimbursable expenses incurred by Mr. Comerford and not reimbursed as of the termination date. - All unvested stock options held by the Named Executive Officer will vest immediately and all options will remain exercisable for six months from the termination date, but in no event later than the expiration date of such stock options as specified in the applicable option agreement. - All restrictions on transfer of any shares of restricted stock granted more than one year prior to the termination date and held by the Named Executive Officer on the termination date will lapse as of the termination date, so long as the Named Executive Officer has been continuously employed by the Company between the grant date and the termination date.